openmodelingfoundation/meillionen/docs/concepts.md

 Request
 -------

 Models can be run by issuing requests to them.
-A request contains metadata describing sources and sinks.
-A source describes the location of an existing file resource (web endpoints are also planned on being supported eventually).
-A sink describes the location of where you plan to write to (currently only a file).
+A request contains arguments for each argument specified in the `MethodInterface`.

 Handlers
 -------